consoledotdev/home/content/tools/server-monitoring.md

 authorName: David Mytton
 authorURL: https://davidmytton.blog/start
 authorImg: /img/david.jpg
+authorBioBrief:
+  From 2009-2018, David was CEO at Server Density, a SaaS infrastructure monitoring startup.
+He is now co-founder at Console.
 authorBio:
   is co-founder of Console.
 He is also a researcher in sustainable computing at Uptime Institute and affiliated with Imperial College London.
-From 2009-2018, David was co-founder at Server Density, a SaaS infrastructure monitoring startup used by hundreds of customers to collect billions of time series metrics from millions of servers.
+From 2009-2018, David was CEO at Server Density, a SaaS infrastructure monitoring startup used by hundreds of customers to collect billions of time series metrics from millions of servers.
 relatedCategories:
   - category: devops
     subcategory: